Last updated on 5 May 2023

 As patients in this group have risk factors that may predispose them to cardiovascular events during physical activity, exercise pre-participation assessment by their enrolled doctor is recommended.
 Refer to the Physical Activity Recommendation Process (PARP) workflow.

-Given the need for patient education on exercise, diet and other lifestyle changes for chronic disease management, physicians may consider referring their patients to structured weight management programmes.
-Patients with well-controlled chronic diseases can be referred Active Health Targeted Programmes managed by SportSG and run by accredited Exercise is Medicine trained coaches.
-Click here for a list of "orange" segment programmes.
-It is recommended to complete a referral form for these programmes so that the Health Coach can tailor and proceed with the exercise recommendation directly with the patient.
+Given the need for patient education on exercise, diet, and other lifestyle changes for chronic disease management, GPs may consider referring their patients to structured weight management programmes.
+Patients with well-controlled chronic diseases can be referred to Active Health Targeted Programmes managed by SportSG and run by accredited Exercise is Medicine trained coaches.
+Click here for the list of available "orange" segment programmes.
+GPs are encouraged to complete a referral form.
+Patients should book and attend the recommended programmes so that the Active Health Coach can tailor and directly proceed with the exercise recommendation with them.
 More details on SportSG’s referral workflow are available here .

 “Red" segment

-Given the need for patients to be educated and supported on the interactions between exercise and change in diet on underlying chronic diseases, you may consider referring to specialists or to tertiary-based obesity/ weight management programmes.
+Given the need for patients to be educated and supported on the interactions between exercise and change in diet on underlying chronic diseases, GPs may consider referring patients to specialists or to tertiary-based weight management programmes.
 In general, listed weight management programmes for the “red” segment will accept patients who meet the following criteria:

 1. Age:

 Details on the “red" segment programmes can be found here.
-Some programmes may also accept patients outside of the stated criteria (e.g., those below BMI of 32.5, or over the age of 65).
+Some programmes may also accept patients outside of the stated criteria (e.g., those with BMI ≤32.5, or over the age of 65).

 Once patients transit out of tertiary-based weight management programmes, GPs should consider referring them to community based structured weight management programmes and/or lifestyle counselling.
-De-escalation of programmes should be performed in tandem with the progress of patients with regard to weight change and chronic conditions patients may have.
+De-escalation of programmes should be carried out in tandem with patients' progress in their weight change and chronic conditions they may have.

 Medication1